MysteryBlokHed/iti-lot-simulator/README.md

 3. If the outgoing queue is not empty, pop one car.
 4. If the incoming queue is not empty, and there is space in the lot, move a car from the queue to the parked cars list.

+### Deviation from the Description

-The default version of my code (no flags) is functionally identical to this description, but I have made some optimizations such as parallelizing the capacity checks, replacing the incoming queue with an integer counter, and removing the outgoing queue entirely.
+The default version of the code (no flags) is functionally identical to this description, but I have made some optimizations such as parallelizing the simulations, replacing the incoming queue with an integer counter, and removing the outgoing queue entirely.
 If an implementation that is written as described above is desired, use the `--faithful` flag.
+(The faithful version also does _not_ run in parallel).

 Other performance optimizations may cause varying amounts of divergence from this implementation, most notably with the `-c` flag described below.